Idaho National Laboratory: 1961 fatal incident

 On January 3, 1961, the only fatal nuclear reactor incident in the U.S. occurred at the NRTS.
 An experimental reactor called SL-1 (Stationary Low-Power Plant Number 1) was destroyed when a control rod was pulled too far out of the reactor, leading to a near-instantaneous prompt-critical power excursion and steam explosion.
 The reactor vessel jumped up 9 ft 1 in.
 The concussion and blast killed all three military enlisted personnel working on the reactor.
 Due to the extensive radioactive isotope contamination, all three were buried in lead coffins.
-The events are the subject of two books, one published in 2003, Idaho Falls: The untold story of America's first nuclear accident, and another, Atomic America: How a Deadly Explosion and a Feared Admiral Changed the Course of Nuclear History, published in 2009.
+The events are the subject of two books, one published in 2003, Idaho Falls: The Untold Story of America's First Nuclear Accident, and another, Atomic America: How a Deadly Explosion and a Feared Admiral Changed the Course of Nuclear History, published in 2009.

 "Plutonium-related" container leak

 On the afternoon of November 8, 2011, in the Zero Power Physics Reactor (ZPPR), a container leaked "plutonium-related" materials, when it was opened by one of the workers.
-All 17 workers at the incident were immediately taken to have testing done by the Idaho Cleanup Project in the form of Whole Body Counts (scans the body for any internal radiation exposure) and were required to submit urine and fecal samples to further test for internal radioisotopes.
+All 17 workers at the incident were immediately taken to have testing done by the Idaho Cleanup Project in the form of whole-body counts (scanning the body for any internal radiation exposure) and were required to submit urine and fecal samples to further test for internal radioisotopes.
 Six of them proved to be exposed to "low-level-radiation", two of them fairly extensively.
-All workers were kept under close observation afterwards with repeated Whole Body Counts and urine and fecal sampling.
+All workers were kept under close observation afterwards with repeated whole-body counts and urine and fecal sampling.
 The Idaho National Laboratory insisted that no radioactivity leaked outside the facility.

-2018 Radioactive Waste “Drum Breach” Accidents
+2018 radioactive waste "drum breach" accidents

 In April 2018, four canisters of depleted uranium sludge suddenly overpressurized and ejected their lids at a US Department of Energy facility at Idaho National Laboratory.
 The waste had originated from the now-decommissioned Rocky Flats weapons plutonium production plant.
-In 2018, anthropologist Vincent Ialenti conducted fieldwork in Idaho exploring the accident’s root causes.
-Comparing the accident to a 2014 drum breach accident at the WIPP nuclear waste repository in New Mexico, Ialenti attributed Idaho’s drum breaches to “systemic incentives to speed up waste-cleanup projects beyond their organizational capacity, without commensurately expanding their safety or oversight mechanisms.”
+In 2018, anthropologist Vincent Ialenti conducted fieldwork in Idaho exploring the accident's root causes.
+Comparing the accident to a 2014 drum breach accident at the WIPP nuclear waste repository in New Mexico, Ialenti attributed Idaho's drum breaches to "systemic incentives to speed up waste-cleanup projects beyond their organizational capacity, without commensurately expanding their safety or oversight mechanisms."

+2023 data breach

+In November 2023 hacktivist group SiegedSec breached the Oracle HR system of the Idaho National Laboratory and posted information of 45,047 former and current employees on their Telegram channel.
+The group demanded the laboratory research the creation of female cat-human hybrids, "catgirls", in exchange for the removal of the post containing the stolen data.